 What I'd do with the money

-To inspire and provide further opportunities to learn about engineering and create a board game to take to schools and events to learn about sewer systems and protecting the environment.
+Inspire and provide further opportunities to learn about engineering and create a board game and puzzles to take to schools and events to learn about sewer systems and protecting the environment.

 I would like to provide further opportunities to those children and young adults from less privileged backgrounds to learn and engage about engineering.